AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-1.md

 +++**How do Smart Tags improve search experience of an asset?**

-  Adobe Sensei tags the assets automatically once you upload them.
+  [!
+DNL Adobe] Sensei tags the assets automatically once you upload them.
 The automated process runs so fast at the backend that you will see tags added in your assets after a few seconds once the upload is completed.

 +++